KozmunkasKalman/mangowc-rice/README.md

 This is my setup on my Arch system.

 List of required software:
-- any linux distribution (like arch for example)
+- any linux distribution (in this case arch)
 - bash
 - mangowc
 - dunst